asanoop24/dagmate/Readme.md

 - Clone the repo in your local machine.
 - Install the requirements given in `requirements.txt` preferably in a virtual environment.
-- Run the following command
+- Run the following command to start `dagit` which will load the workflow.
+You can then access the dagit UI by accessing the following url - [localhost:3000](http://127.0.0.1:3000)

     ```
     dagit -f main.py
+    ```
+- [Optional] To use the scheduling and emailing featuers, you'll need to run the `dagster-daemon` in parallel to `dagit`

+    ```
+    dagster-daemon run -f main.py
     ```

 <br>